 That was pretty much me right there.
 I was so out of my comfort zone it was unreal.
 But I saw my wife, stepdaughter, and son, close friends in the crowd and that helped me suck it up and do my job…..
 Entertain the crowd.

 And that’s what I did.
 Over the course of the next two and a half hours, I kept them entertained, shilled the merch, got the raffle over like you wouldn’t believe, and was thrilled to announce all my fellow students to the ring.
 It was a day that will live with me always.

 Now?
 14 months on from that original show, I have been lucky enough to have had the pleasure to ring announce another five shows.
-Had the opportunity to announce one of our hard-working students as the new SEPW Heavyweight Champion, explained the rules of a Lord Mounbatten match (Google it, I’m not going through that rigmarole again), even apologized to the crowd for low flying pieces of Lego that may have hit them.
+I had the opportunity to announce one of our hard-working students as the new SEPW Heavyweight Champion.
+Explained the rules of a Lord Mountbatten match (Google it, I’m not going through that rigmarole again).
+Even apologized to the crowd for low flying pieces of Lego that may have hit them.
 My life as a ring announcer is anything but boring.

 So that’s it.
 That’s my journey of how I became a ring announcer.
-If it all stopped tomorrow I would be happy that I actually got the chance to step foot inside a ring, not once but six times.
+If it all stopped tomorrow I would be happy.
+Happy that I actually got the chance to step foot inside a ring, not once but six times.

 But the funny thing is, and anyone in this business will tell you, is that once you get that first taste of being in a ring when your adrenaline is rushing around your body so fast when you have that crowd in the palm of your hand…… You want it again, and again, and again.